kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/cluster-class/write-clusterclass.md

 - `builtin.cluster.{name,namespace}`
 - `builtin.cluster.topology.{version,class}`
 - `builtin.cluster.network.{serviceDomain,services,pods,ipFamily}`
+    - Note: ipFamily is deprecated and will be removed in a future release. see https://github.com/kubernetes-sigs/cluster-api/issues/7521.
 - `builtin.controlPlane.{replicas,version,name}`
     - Please note, these variables are only available when patching control plane or control plane machine templates.